Ganesh-Nagarampalli/CRUD-API/README.md

 ### Mongoose

 - mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

+### model

+- A model is a class with which we construct documents.
+In mongoose, each document is an instance of its model.